normal-computing/fuji-web/README.md

 ## Roadmap

 - Expose API for easy integration with browser automation frameworks (e.g. Puppeteer, Playwright, Selenium)
-- Evaluate the performance of the Fuji-Web in real-world scenarios
 - Add support for more complex & cross-tab workflows
-- Add support for more AI Models
-- Add support for more browsing behaviors (select from dropdown, extract text etc.)
+- Add support for more browsing behaviors (select from dropdown, extract content from entire page etc.)
 - Add support for saving workflows
-- Add support for sharing workflows & knowledge with others
+- Add support for sharing workflows & instructions with others
 - Create wikipedia-like knowledge base where users can work together to create knowledge that can improve the Fuji-Web's performance

 ## Troubleshooting